bocarw121/s-mail-cli/README.md

 # S-Mail Cli

-Send emails with attachments from the command line using your gmail account More accounts support coming soon
+Send emails with attachments and body content from the command line using your gmail account More accounts support coming soon

 ---